Panipat (film): Plot

 Najib receives intelligence that the Marathas have retreated, from which Abdali deduces that they are marching north to Delhi.
 He suggests that they also march north and cross the Yamuna.
-Meanwhile, the Marathas defeat Najib's general and capture Delhi.
+Meanwhile, the Marathas capture Delhi.
 After finding out the Afghans are chasing the Marathas, Sadashiv decides to strategically capture Kunjpura Fort and eventually carry out a massacre there of helpless Afghans departed from their main column, which angers Abdali to such an extent that he immediately reacts by crossing the swollen Yamuna in heavy rainfall.
 This leaves the Maharaja of Patiala, Ala Singh, unable to send his soldiers.
 Food begins to dwindle, and the Maratha soldiers and civilians are forced to go without food.
 Although the arrival of King Aradhak Singh provides some relief to the Maratha camp, but soon after camping at Panipat, Abdali catches up with the Marathas and comes face to face.
 However, after hearing of a possible coup d'état at his capital in Kandahar, Abdali arranges for a truce with Sadashiv but scraps it after the latter disagrees to Abdali's terms.
 After both sides decide on strategies and formations, they prepare for the final confrontation.

-Parvati Bai and the civilians and pilgrims stay at a small camp towards the back, and Vishwas promises Sadashiv that he'll never get off his elephant during the battle for his own protection.
+Parvati Bai and the civilians and pilgrims stay at a small camp the back, and Vishwas promises Sadashiv that he'll never get off his elephant during the battle for his own protection.
 Artillery firing begins by both sides, with substantial damage done to Abdali's army due to Ibrahim Khan's leadership.
 The riflemen also start attacking.
 The infantry then begins the main attack, with the Marathas doing well.
 Overcome with fear, many soldiers of Abdali's army retreat, but Abdali threatens them with severe punishment and forces them to return to the battle.
 Meanwhile, on seeing Shamsher wounded, Vishwas descends from his elephant to protect him.
-Sadashiv fends off the Afghans who attacked the young prince, but a bullet hits Vishwas on his head, killing him.
+Sadashiv fends off the Afghans who attacked the young prince, but Vishwas is shot fatally.
 This is a huge blow to the morale of the Marathas, who begin to lose ground from then.
 One by one, the Maratha chieftains are either wounded or killed.
 Araadhak Singh unexpectedly retreats from the battle.
-It is then revealed that he was angry with the Marathas for the high taxes imposed upon them, so he secretly allied himself with Abdali and passed the information onto him.
+It is then revealed that he was angry with the Marathas for the high taxes imposed upon them, so he secretly allied himself with Abdali.
 Seeing the tide of the battle turn, Malhar Rao retreats from the battlefield and escorts the non-combatants to safety, as promised to Sadashiv on the eve of the battle.
 Abdali's soldiers close in on Sadashiv but he bravely fights back, sustaining serious injuries.
-He eventually succumbs to his wounds and dies, but not before making Abdali aware of his pyrrhic victory.
+He eventually succumbs to his wounds and dies.